 Internal reliability of the scale was examined using the Cronbach alpha coefficients.
-The results (Table 1) indicate that the retail service quality scale proposed by Dabholkar, Thorpe and Rentz (1996) is a reliable instrument, returning an overall Cronbach alpha of 0.78.
-Taking 0.7 and above as indicator of reliability (Nunnally, 1978), we see that all underlying sub-dimensions/dimensions are reliable except the Convenience sub-dimension pertaining to Physical aspects dimension of service quality (alpha = 0.67).
-This compares to the findings of Boshoff and Terblanche (1997) who found the RSQS scale (alpha = 0.93) and all dimensions reliable except the Policy dimension (alpha = 0.68).
+The results (Table 1) indicate that the retail service quality scale proposed by Dabholkar, Thorpe and Rentz (1996) is a reliable instrument returning an overall Cronbach alpha of 0.78.
+Taking 0.7 and above as an indicator of reliability (Nunnally, 1978), we see that all the underlying sub-dimensions/ dimensions are reliable except the Convenience subdimension pertaining to the Physical Aspects dimension of service quality (alpha = 0.67).
+This compares with the findings of Boshoff and Terblanche (1997) which suggested that the RSQS scale (alpha = 0.93) and all the dimensions are reliable except the Policy dimension (alpha = 0.68).